hermantai/codepath-NYTimesSearch/README.md

 The following **additional** features are implemented:

 * [x] List anything else that you can get done to improve the app functionality!
-  * Add ProgressBar to show animation when loading articles.
+  * Add ProgressBar to show animation when searching articles.
+  * Add ProgressBar to show progress when loading individal articles in the WebView
+  * Persistence of query entered and filters using Shared Preferences.
+  * Collapse the SearchView upon the search button is pressed.
+  * Use a button to pick a date.
+The button shows the date picked.
+(Not sure if it is extra, since there is no easy way to fulfill the requirement of using DatePicker without a button, and the button should naturaly show the picked date anyway)

 ## Video Walkthrough